Bonus Depreciation

 Bonus depreciation matters because property-cost timing is one of the most confusing areas of business taxation for non-specialists.
 This term helps readers understand that depreciation is not always a single fixed path.

 It also matters because bonus depreciation is commonly discussed alongside the Section 179 Deduction, and the distinction between the two matters when building a more complete business-tax vocabulary.
+IRS Topic 704 also makes clear that the allowance percentage and scope can change with current law, so the concept is durable even when the exact current-year percentage is not.

 Where It Appears in a Real Tax Workflow